 |Cape Disappointment, WA|

 Description: Starting as a small stream at the base of the Canadian Rockies, the Columbia River travels more than 1,200 miles, merging with various rivers and streams, until it meets the Pacific Ocean.
-The force of the Columbia flowing into the sea creates one of the most treacherous bars in the world.
-There are 234 identified ships that stranded, sunk, or burned near the mouth of the river between 1725 and 1961.
+The force of the Columbia flowing into the sea creates one of the most treacherous bars in the world as evidenced by the 234 identified ships that stranded, sank, or burned near the mouth of the river between 1725 and 1961.

-A white flag placed on top of the cape was originally used to mark the river entrance.
-Then three prominent spruce trees growing at the cape's summit were topped to mark the point.
-A ship would take a bearing on the trees from five miles offshore, then head for the southerly tip of the cape to navigate through the deepest part of the river.
+A white flag placed on top of the cape was originally used to mark the river entrance until three prominent spruce trees growing on the cape’s summit were topped to mark the point.
+A ship would align the three trees from five miles offshore, then head for the southerly tip of the cape to navigate through the deepest part of the river.

 A lighthouse was recommended for the cape in 1848, one of the first eight on the West Coast, and on April 30, 1852, a contract was entered into for its construction.
 The contract originally allocated $31,000 for Cape Disappointment, but this amount was augmented by $7,500, due to certain modifications that were needed in the original design.

-After having completed four lighthouses in California, the contractors Gibbons & Kelly of Baltimore, Maryland dispatched the Oriole to Cape Disappointment.
+After having started work on four lighthouses in California, the contractors Gibbons & Kelly of Baltimore, Maryland dispatched the Oriole to Cape Disappointment.
 On September 18, 1853, after waiting offshore for eight days for conditions to improve, the Oriole attempted to cross the bar and wrecked directly below the cape.
-The thirty-seven-man crew narrowly escaped with their lives, but both the vessel and all building supplies on board were lost.
-Two years later construction finally got underway, but was again delayed when it was discovered that the upper diameter of the tower was not large enough to accommodate the lantern room for the four-ton, first-order Fresnel Lens, which had been transferred from a New England lighthouse.
+The thirty-two-man crew narrowly escaped with their lives, but both the vessel and all building supplies on board were lost.
+Construction finally got underway two years later, but was again delayed when it was discovered that the upper diameter of the tower was not large enough to accommodate the lantern room for the four-ton, first-order Fresnel Lens, manufactured in Paris by Louis Sautter & Co.
 The entire tower had to be dismantled brick by brick and rebuilt.

-The lighthouse has continued to watch over the entrance of the Columbia River since it was first lit on October 15, 1856.
-It stands fifty-three feet tall, has a focal plane of 220 feet above the sea, and tapers from a diameter of fourteen feet four inches at its base to ten feet six inches at the lantern room.
+The brick tower at Cape Disappointment stands fifty-three feet tall, has a focal plane of 220 feet above the sea, and tapers from a diameter of fourteen feet four inches at its base to ten feet six inches at the lantern room.
 The station was also supplied with a 1,600-pound fog bell, but it was found to have little value due to the roar of the surf and the distance at which mariners needed to hear it.

 A new double dwelling for Cape Disappointment’s keepers was built in 1871 at a location 1,300 feet north of the lighthouse.
 Each side of the duplex contained eleven rooms.
 The principal keeper occupied one side, and the two assistants shared the other.
 A new bell house had to also be built that year, after a gun blast from a nearby battery shattered the old one.
 The station’s fog bell was discontinued in 1881 and transferred to West Point Lighthouse on Puget Sound.

-In 1898, the first-order lens was moved to the newly constructed North Head Lighthouse and replaced with a fourth-order, Barbier & Benard Fresnel lens.
-The smaller lens had six flash panels, three of which were fitted with ruby shields, and revolved to produce alternate red and white flashes spaced by fifteen seconds, a signature it retains to this day.
-The first-order lens, which was used in at least three lighthouses, is now on display at the Lewis and Clark Interpretive Center at Cape Disappointment State Park.
-Cape Disappointment's distinctive black horizontal stripe was added to distinguish it from North Head Lighthouse, located just two miles to the north.
+In 1898, the first-order lens was moved to the newly constructed North Head Lighthouse and replaced with a fourth-order, Barbier & Benard Fresnel lens, manufactured in 1896.
+The smaller lens had six flash panels, three of which were fitted with ruby shields, and revolved to produce alternate red and white flashes spaced by fifteen seconds.
+The first-order lens is now on display at the Lewis and Clark Interpretive Center at Cape Disappointment State Park.
+Cape Disappointment’s distinctive black horizontal band was added around 1930 to distinguish it from North Head Lighthouse, located just two miles to the north.

 A class C radiobeacon was established at Cape Disappointment in 1936, and the following year the light was electrified.
 The Coast Guard planned to discontinue the light in 1965, claiming that the Columbia River Lightship and entrance range lights were sufficient to mark the river, but protests by the Columbia River Bar Pilots kept the light in service.
-The light was automated in 1973, and the patriarch of Northwest lighthouses remains active to this day.
+The light was automated in 1973, but the patriarch of Northwest lighthouses, still equipped with its fourth-order lens, remains active to this day.

 Located at the mouth of the Columbia River in Fort Canby State Park near Ilwaco.
 The first-order Fresnel lens formerly used in the Cape Disappointment Lighthouse is on display at the Lewis and Clark Interpretive Center.